AngryCarrot789/WPFDarkTheme/readme.md

 public ICommand NewTabCommand { get; set; }
 public ICommand CloseTabCommand { get; set; }
 ```
-You can change these in the DarkTheme.xaml file.
+You can change these in the (Theme).xaml file.
 These commands automatically bind when the datacontext is set.
-How you setup clicking Add or Close to do something is up to you, but i use a custom class i made called Command which is included.
+How you setup clicking Add or Close to do something is up to you; i use a custom class i made called Command which is included in this program.
 For giving tabcontrols/tabitems the add/close buttons, use these templates:
 ```
 Template="{DynamicResource CloseButtons}"